 1. Connect the Echo Dot

-For example: you have an Echo Dot on a counter top and the VSSL stored in a cubord below.
+For example, you have an Echo Dot on a countertop and the VSSL stored in a cupboard below.

 You’ll need to purchase a 3.5mm to RCA cable.
 Like the one shown below: